Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

     Comb -.cross-platform variant.-> Rx
 {% endmermaid %}

-Read it left-to-right as a feature ladder: each step adds one capability — multiple values, then laziness, then time/suspension, then push semantics + multicast.
+Read it left-to-right as a feature ladder: each step adds one capability.
+Multiple values, then laziness, then time/suspension, then push semantics + multicast.
 The operator names (`map`, `filter`, `flatMap`) carry across because the underlying algebra is the same; what changes is the runtime behaviour around them.

 ## When to pick what